digital-work-lab/theses/index.md

 ## 5. Thesis presentation

 - The student must present at her/his master thesis ...
-- The thesis advisor selects a second examienr and sets a date for the presentation
+- The thesis advisor selects a second examiner and sets a date for the presentation

 ## 6. Grading and feedback session

 The thesis advisor (professor) grades the thesis based on the predefined [criteria](docs/evaluation.html).
 Grades are entered by the examination office.
 Students can check the grade via FlexNow.

-Afterwards, we provide feedback on the thesis and explain the grading.
+Afterward we provide feedback on the thesis and explain the grading.
 A short summary is stored on our [feedback page](docs/feedback.html) if students agree.

 {: .text-center}